jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 ### Custom Reducers
 An early requirement of Sinopia is to provide the ability of catalogers to do two different, but related, workflows.
-For pre-existing graphs of RDF entities either available from third party authorities like Library of Congress, VIAF, or ShareVDEn or from internally created entities stored in Sinopia's server, catalogers will need to be able either edit, add, or delete triples about these entities or derive a new RDF entity by copying those triples, much like the copy-cataloging current MARC based work-flows in libraries.
+For pre-existing graphs of RDF entities either available from third party authorities like Library of Congress, VIAF, or ShareVDE or from internally created entities stored in Sinopia's server, catalogers will need to be able either edit, add, or delete triples about these entities or derive a new RDF entity by copying those triples, much like the copy-cataloging current MARC based work-flows in libraries.